gwinnem/vue-responsive-grid-layout/docs/testing-package.md

 <br/>

 ```
-npm install vite-vue-package-skeleton-version.tgz
+npm install vue-responsive-grid-layout.tgz
 ```

-Where <span style="color: green">vite-vue-package-skeleton</span> is the name of your package and
+Where <span style="color: green">vue-responsive-grid-layout</span> is the name of your package.
-<span style="color: green">version</span> is the version number of the package.